ks-ahmed/eks-secure-gitops-deploy/README.md

 # eks-secure-gitops-deploy

-This project sets up a secure, GitOps-based deployment workflow on Amazon EKS using [ArgoCD](https://argo-cd.readthedocs.io/).
+Welcome to this EKS secure GitOps-based deployment workflow on Amazon EKS using [ArgoCD](https://argo-cd.readthedocs.io/).

 It includes a static website served from a lightweight Python container, with infrastructure provisioned using Terraform.
 The aim is to demonstrate secure, reproducible application delivery through Git-based automation and containerisation.